canerturkaslan/example-devops_platform-case-study/README.md

 ### Step 2.4.a Log Index

-I created the "fluent-bit" index written by fluent-bit via kibana.
+I created the "**fluent-bit**" index written by fluent-bit via kibana.

 ### Step 2.4.b Security:

-Here I made settings such as xpack security and certificates and made it permanent. (to see if it works as a result of restarts.)
+Here I made settings such as **xpack security and certificates** and made it permanent. (to see if it works as a result of restarts.)

 ### Step 2.4.c Log Rotate, Elasticsearch: